History of ExxonMobil: Early years under Darren Woods (2017–2020)

-ExxonMobil considered a merger with rival Chevron Corporation in 2020 during the early stages of the COVID-19 pandemic that drove oil demand sharply down.
+ExxonMobil considered a merger with rival Chevron in 2020 during the early stages of the COVID-19 pandemic that drove oil demand sharply down.
 It would have been one of the biggest corporate mergers in history, and a combined ExxonMobil and Chevron would have been the second biggest oil company in the world.

 In August 2020, Exxonmobil was removed from the Dow Jones Industrial Average and replaced by software corporation Salesforce, reflecting a change of time in which oil companies have lost much of their value and influence.
 ExxonMobil, through either its current iteration or one of its deviants, has been in some form part of the Dow 30 since 1928.

 In October 2020, ExxonMobil announced that it will cut over 1,600 jobs in Europe as a result of the COVID-19 pandemic.
 According to the company, the job cuts are necessary in order to produce cost cuts and they will be implemented by the end of 2021.
 The number of job cuts represents one-tenth of the company's workforce, which was estimated at nearly 75,000 by the end of 2019.

+Also in October 2020, ExxonMobil gained attention for its lack of donations to Donald Trump's 2020 reelection campaign.
+During a rally in Tucson, Arizona, Trump commented that he would be able to call CEO Darren Woods and obtain a $25 million donation from the company in exchange for drilling permits.
+While the company's political action committee donated to Trump's inauguration previously and regularly donates to the National Republican Senatorial Committee and other GOP-supporting organizations, neither ExxonMobil nor Woods donated to Donald Trump.
+After the rally, the company stated on Twitter that a "hypothetical" call between Trump and Woods never happened.
+The oil giant's employees additionally donated to Trump's then-opponent Joe Biden and his campaign more than they donated to Trump.